nirupamkumar/PONG-OVERDRIVE/README.md

 # Project-PONG

 3D mini game that resembles Pong.
-Two players are playing on one machine, every player controls his “Paddle”.
+Two players are playing on one machine, every player controls their “Paddle”.
 The game have powerups and changes level on each run.
 -------
 > For ball implmentation I'm using logic and math not Physics Rigidbody.
 -------
 **Powerups:**
-Powerups are objects that should generate on the level.
+Powerups will randomely generate on the level.
 If the ball touches the powerup, the player takes it and the ball continues its trajectory.
 The last player that hit the ball takes the powerup
 - Slow down opponent
 - Over Speed up opponent
 - Sinusoid ball movement when traveling to the opponent